tatomyr/json-types/README.md

 Represents any valid JSON.

 Q: Is there a real need to have both `any` and `json`?
 What else apart from json could be in any and still it is valid? `{array: "undefined"}`?
-Anyway, it could be described in terms of **OpenJSON Types** as the following:
+Anyway, it could be described in terms of **JSON X-Types** as the following:

 ```json
 [